Minnesota Secretary Of State - Minnesota Election Facts Skip to main content

 All voter registrations - online or on paper - are processed by local election officials and are tracked using an online database, the Statewide Voter Registration System.

-The Statewide Voter Registration System is updated daily using the following points of data to check existing registrations:
+The Statewide Voter Registration System is updated daily.
+Local election officials use the following points of data to check existing registrations:

 • Inactive voters: Each year, voters who have not voted or updated their registration in four years are removed.